-SpareBank 1 Østlandet's (known as Sparebanken Hedmark prior to April 2017) BCA of baa1 primarily reflects the bank's strengthened franchise following the acquisition of Bank 1 Oslo Akershus (B1OA) in June 2016 and its legal merger on 1 April 2017, as well as the bank's healthy standalone credit profile.
-The immediate benefits conferred to the bank include better asset quality (problem loans ratio dropped to 0.4% in September 2017 from 0.9% in December 2015), as well as deeper loans and earnings geographical diversification.
-Although the transaction has placed some downward pressure on the bank's capital and profitability metrics, we believe that such metrics are likely to recover over the medium term.
-The bank's BCA also takes into account its relatively high level of capital markets funding, a common feature among the largest savings bank in Norway.
+SpareBank 1 Østlandet's BCA of baa1 primarily reflects the bank's strengthened franchise following the acquisition of Bank 1 Oslo Akershus (B1OA) in June 2016 and its legal merger on 1 April 2017, as well as the bank's healthy standalone credit profile.
+The immediate benefits conferred to the bank include better asset quality (problem loans ratio dropped to 0.4% at end-March 2018 from 0.9% at end-December 2015), as well as deeper loans and earnings geographical diversification.
+The bank's capital and profitability metrics are also satisfactory, despite some immediate pressure following the acquisition.
+The bank's BCA also takes into account its relatively high level of capital markets funding, a common feature among the largest savings banks in Norway.

-The bank's A1 deposit and issuer ratings take into account our Loss Given Failure (LGF) analysis, which benefits from its large volume of deposits and substantial layers of subordination resulting in two notches of rating uplift from its BCA.
+The bank's A1 deposit, senior unsecured debt and issuer ratings take into account our Loss Given Failure (LGF) analysis, which benefits from its large volume of deposits and substantial layers of subordination resulting in two notches of rating uplift from its BCA.
 Our current assessment of a moderate probability of government support, which results in one additional notch of rating uplift, is likely to be revised shortly due to the BRRD law in Norway (please see press release for more details).